Thomas Mozley: Early life

 Mozley was born at Gainsborough, Lincolnshire, the son of a bookseller and publisher.
 His brother, James Bowling Mozley, would become known for his own theological works.
 From Queen Elizabeth Grammar School, Gainsborough and Charterhouse School he progressed to Oriel College, Oxford in 1825, where he became the pupil, and subsequently the great friend, of John Henry Newman.
-In 1831 he was ordained, after which he became curate of Colchester, leaving a year later to take over the rectorship of Moreton Pinkney.
+In 1831, he was ordained, after which he became curate of Colchester, leaving a year later to take over the rectorship of Moreton Pinkney.
 He asked to leave four years later and in 1836 became rector of Cholderton, Wiltshire.
 In September of that year, he married Newman's younger sister Harriet, creating a family connection to his mentor.

 Tractarian

 From the beginning, Mozley was a strong supporter of the Tractarian movement.
 After contributing for some time to the British Critic, its periodical, Mozley succeeded Newman as editor in July 1841.

-In 1843 he was on the point of joining the Roman Catholic Church.
+In 1843, he was on the point of joining the Roman Catholic Church.
 Newman, however, strongly advised him to take two years to reflect, and Mozley decided to remain an Anglican.
-In 1844 he began to write leading articles for The Times, and continued to do so regularly for many years.
+In 1844, he began to write leading articles for The Times, and continued to do so regularly for many years.
 Newman's own conversion to Catholicism in 1845 broke the connection between Mozley and Newman, who stopped their correspondence.

-In 1847 Mozley resigned his country living and settled in London.
+In 1847, Mozley resigned from his country living and settled in London.

 Later life

-In 1868 he accepted the living of Plymtree in Devon.
-Mozley published his Letters From Rome, from 1869 to 1870, covering the convening of Vatican I. From 1876 to 1880 he was rural dean of Ottery St Mary, Devon.
+In 1868, he accepted the living of Plymtree in Devon.
+Mozley published his Letters From Rome, from 1869 to 1870, covering the convening of Vatican I. From 1876 to 1880, he was rural dean of Ottery St Mary, Devon.
 He retired in 1880, and moved to Cheltenham, where he died.